silnrsi/font-lateef/documentation/source/announcement.md

 #### Improved
 - Adjusted height of kashida
 - Enhanced kerning to support support new characters
+- Changed Kurdish language to support a U+06BE Heh Doachashmee alternate rather than U+0647 Heh alternate

 #### Known issues
 - Shaping for these newly added characters may not yet occur in applications
 - In Word: kerning of Arabic proportional digits is incorrect.
 This is a bug in Word.
 - In InDesign: some behaviors, such as the _lam-alef_ ligature, raised _kasra_ with _shadda_, and subtending marks, will not function correctly unless **Ligatures** is turned on in the **Characters** panel.